fatih/gomodifytags/README.md

 -line, -offset, -struct or -all is not passed
 ```

 What are these?
-There are three different ways of defining **which** field tags
+There are four different ways of defining **which** field tags
 to change:

 * `-struct`: This accepts the struct name. i.e: `-struct Server`.
 The name